Some Connections Between Discrepancy, Finite Gap Properties, and Pair Correlations: Discrepancy and Pair Correlations

 From the Inequalities \eqref{eq1}--\eqref{eq4} we deduce

 Then $K\geq\tfrac{1}{2}N^{2/5\alpha}$ implies $N^2/K \leq 2N^{2(1-\tfrac{1}{5}\alpha)}$and hence

 and thus a contradiction. \end{proof}

 Corollary~\ref{cor:alpha-pair} can be deduced from Theorem~\ref{thm:paircor_discrepancy} by a relatively short proof, which again only contains small amendments of the ideas in~\cite{GL17}.
 We only include the proof for the sake of completeness. \begin{proof}[Proof of Corollary~\ref{cor:alpha-pair}] Let $\varepsilon > 0$ be arbitrary.
-Since $(x_n)_{n \in \mathbb{N}}$ has converging number variance for the exponent $\alpha$, it follows that
+Since $(x_n)_{n \in \mathbb{N}}$ has $\alpha$-pair correlations for $\alpha$, it follows that

 for $N \geq N_0$.
 Define $F(K,N):= \varepsilon N^{2-\alpha}$ and choose $K$ such that $\tfrac{1}{2}N^{\tfrac{2}{5}\alpha} \leq K \leq N^{\tfrac{2}{5}\alpha}$.
 Then Theorem~\ref{thm:paircor_discrepancy} implies